BitcoinDesign/Guide/guide/glossary/coin-selection.md

 Manual coin control is often an “opt-in” strategy, agreed to by users as they enter “Private Mode” or select “Manual Coin Selection” when creating an outgoing payment request.
 However, it is also possible for bitcoin wallets to use manual coin control as their default coin selection strategy.

-This strategy gives users the ability to choose what they wish to optimize for in bitcoin transactions (cost, speed, or privacy).
+This strategy allows users the ability to choose what they wish to optimize for in bitcoin transactions (cost, speed, or privacy).
 However, it’s worth noting that manual coin control, whilst beneficial to many, could also lead to expensive, slow, or revealing transactions if misused.
 Manual coin selection is an advanced feature and should be used (and designed) with caution.

 {% include picture.html
    image = "/assets/images/guide/payments/coin-selection/manual-coin-selection.jpg"